-Notes for Making Steel Cut Oats in the Crock Pot:
+Notes from Readers for Making Steel Cut Oats in the Crock Pot:

 I love to eat steel cut oats for breakfast, but mine are even easier to make.
 I use the water bath crockpot overnight method.
 In a 4 cup glass measuring cup, I place ¼ cup oats and 1 cup water for each serving I want to make.
 Add a pinch of salt and a splash of vanilla, then place the whole thing in your empty crockpot.
 Fill the crock (around the measuring cup) with water at least halfway up the cup.
 Cover and cook on low for at least 5 hours but as many as 10.
 When you wake up, take the cup out with a hot pad, stir and serve.
 Let the water in the crockpot cool before dumping, or leave it in with the lid on and reuse it for the next night's batch.
 I jus leave my water-filled crockpot on my counter now, so a hot breakfast takes me 5 minutes a night now!

 I use a 1-½ Quart crockpot to prepare my oatmeal and it doesn't burn or dry out.
 You also don't have to worry about possibly burning yourself lifting a measuring cup out of hot water.
 I put 4 cups of water or a few drops more along with 1 cup steel cut oats into the crock pot.
 Turn it on about 10 PM and it's perfect when I wake up at 5:30 or 6 AM.

-” I have been making steel cut outs in the slow cooker for a few years now.
+I have been making steel cut outs in the slow cooker for a few years now.
 I use 1 cup steel-cut oats and 4 cups water.
 I set it on warm for 8 hours or overnight.
 If you only have a low setting, four hours is probably plenty of time.
-I don’t a “warm” setting so I cook mine for four hours and then put them in the fridge for quick and easy reheating in the microwave.
+I don’t have a ‘warm’ setting, so I cook mine for four hours and then put them in the fridge for quick and easy reheating in the microwave.
 They are awesome and the cheapest oatmeal you could ever make.
-Much better than instant or quick oats.”
+Much better than instant or quick oats.

 Favorite Weight Watchers Oatmeal/Porridge Recipes: